IntelPython/numba-dpex/docs/dppy/memory-management.rst

 access times than regular device memory.
 It also allows threads to cooperate on a given solution.
 You can think of it as a manually-managed data cache.

-Local memory in SYCL is an analogue of cuda shared memory.
+Local memory in SYCL is an analogue of CUDA shared memory.

-To go from cuda to DPPY, replace ``numba.cuda.shared.array`` with ``dppy.local.static_alloc(shape=blocksize, dtype=float32)``.
+To go from CUDA to DPPY, replace ``numba.cuda.shared.array`` with ``dppy.local.static_alloc(shape=blocksize, dtype=float32)``.

 ``dppy.barrier()`` needs to synchronize all threads in the same thread block.